-15. Under the Italian insurance code, claims arising in Italy under policies issued by a failed insurer are administered by Italian insurance companies appointed by the Italian compensation scheme the FGAV managed by CONSAP the public insurance body.
-There is an agreed protocol that enables me to audit and review paid claims submissions.
-As at 30 June 2022 under this protocol I have admitted claims with a paid value of €2.78m into the Liquidation.
-Claims data is still being provided to me and I am aware that the development trend appears favourable, however my information in respect of reserves to be applied to notified insurance claims remains incomplete and I will take steps to review case reserves in the near future.
-As a result, I continue to maintain incurred reserves attributed to notified Italian motor insurance claims gross of reinsurance amounting to €24 million.
+16. Under the Italian insurance code, claims arising in Italy under policies issued by a failed insurer are administered by Italian insurance companies appointed by the Italian compensation scheme the FGAV managed by CONSAP the public insurance body.
+I have an agreed protocol that enables me to audit and review paid claims submissions.
+As at 30 June 2023 under this protocol I have admitted claims with a paid value of €3.35m into the Liquidation.
+Claims data is still being provided to me and I am aware that the development trend appears favourable, however my information in respect of reserves to be applied to notified insurance claims remains incomplete.
+I have therefore instructed a third-party Italian motor claims specialist to work with my team to review reported claims and to verify open claims from each insurer.
+As a precaution until the review is complete, I will continue to maintain incurred reserves attributed to notified Italian motor insurance claims gross of reinsurance amounting to €24 million.